mbusigin/disbatch/docs/Running.md

   * For a full description, run `perldoc disbatch.pl`

-  * If the JSON API is not running on `http://localhost:8080`, pass the URL with the `--url` option.
+  * If the Disbatch Command Interface is not running on `http://localhost:8080`, pass the URL with the `--url` option.